juskoski/juskoski-521290S-Distributed-Systems-Course-Project/README.md

 ### Testing
 Due to time constraints and limited expertise in developing distributed systems, manual testing will be the primary testing method.
 Recognizing the potential for errors, each developer is responsible for testing their own code.
-As a risk mitigation measure, developers are required to document the steps taken to test the functionality during the merge requst process.
+As a risk mitigation measure, developers are required to document the steps taken to test the functionality during the merge request process.

 ### Branching & Commits
 Every ticket shall be handled in a dedicated branch, with the branch name incorporating the ticket's ID followed by its name.
 For example, the branch corresponding to the ticket "Implement secret access logging #24" should be named "24-implement-secret-access-logging".
 Note that the "#24" is automatically assigned by GitHub.
 This naming convention establishes a clear audit trail, allowing easy tracking of which features were merged at a specific stages in the project.